 Immediate aftercare for a new tattoo

 Tattoo aftercare is essential to ensure proper healing and prevent infection.
 Follow your tattoo artist’s instructions, which usually include keeping the tattoo clean, avoiding direct sunlight, and applying a healing ointment.
-I’ve used aquafor in the past which has never failed me.
+I’ve used Aquafor in the past which has never failed me.

 Remember that a fresh tattoo is an open wound, so treat it with care.